bdbose/ChattingApp-React-SocketIO/Readme.md

 You can checkout the app at -

-Check out the Messages in global API - [a link](https://socket-msg.herokuapp.com/messages)
+Check out the Messages in global API - https://socket-msg.herokuapp.com/messages

 ## Preview